rxm96/seedsniper/README.md

 ## API-Key

 The tool requires a valid CSFloat API key.
-You can obtain this from the [CSFloat Developer page](https://csfloat.com/developers).
+You can obtain this from the [CSFloat Profile Page (Developers)](https://csfloat.com/profile).